FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 One handbook is the EIR handbook which contains: alert plans, contacts, and d/escalation proceedures. \
 The second, Operational handbook, contains a workflow from a phishing playbook.

-The Operational handbook follows a phishing playbook proedures to the extent afforded by the SOC, \
+The Operational handbook follows phishing playbook procedures, to the extent afforded by the SOC, \
-meaning, up until MSSP response.
+meaning, up until MSSP response. \

-Communications and phishing pla

-- __EIR handbook__ (D/escalation proceedures, Alert plans, Contacts: phone#, email@)
-- __SOC Operational handbook__ (playbook)
+Communications templates and directives are found as required along the playbook workflow. \

+To best enjoy this case, imagine that you are a fresh SOC analyst 1. \

 ## SOC organizational chart
 This SOC organizational chart at the Box company, is based on the [SOC methodology](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W4/D2/workflow.md#the-soc-methodology) by [Andreas Wagner](https://secureglobal.de/the-soc-methodology)